FAQs

 WFOT Approved Education Programmes are subject to an international quality assurance process that includes international review, oversight and monitoring to promote the consistency and quality of occupational therapy entry–level programmes.

-There are over 1100 WFOT approved occupational therapy entry-level education programmes available in WFOT Member Organisations.
-They can be at diploma; baccalaureate; masters; or doctoral level.
+There are over 1100 WFOT approved occupational therapy entry-level education programmes available in WFOT Member Organisation countries/territories.
+They can be at diploma; baccalaureate; bachelors; masters; or doctoral level.

 Other post graduate courses are the responsibility of the education institution, and/or the professional organisation, and WFOT has no mechanism or standards to evaluate the programmes or approve them nor determine international portability.